aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-psd-layer-features-effects/support-16-bit-grayscale-color-mode-psd/_index.md

 ---
-title: "How to Convert PSD to PNG with 16-bit Grayscale Color Mode in Java"
+title: "Convert PSD to PNG with 16‑bit Grayscale Using Aspose.PSD for Java"
 linktitle: "Convert PSD to PNG – 16-bit Grayscale – Java"
 second_title: "Aspose.PSD Java API"
 description: "Learn how to convert PSD to PNG while setting PSD color mode to 16-bit grayscale using Aspose.PSD for Java.
 Step‑by‑step guide with code examples."